keerthipujitha/snake-and-ladder/README.md

+# snake-and-ladder
+Snake and Ladder is a classic board game where players race to reach the 100th square by rolling a dice.
+Ladders boost progress upward, while snakes pull players back down.
 🐍 How to Play Snake and Ladders:
 Players take turns rolling a dice and move forward by the number rolled.